-June has arrived and some restrictions are lifted in England.
+The arrival of June brought the lift of some restrictions in England.
 It is nice to see primary school children have returned or are returning to schools and some water sports are permitted including open water swimming.

 No doubt that you have seen or maybe experienced busy beaches last week.
-With sunny weather across the U.K and school half-term and no homeschooling, many people travelled miles to get to the sea.
+Weather is sunny and no homeschooling because of half-term break, people travel miles to get to the sea.
 Open water swimming, canoeing and paddling; it’s good we have some choices around sports that we could do in wild water.

 Dipping toes in cold water sea is nice but, enjoying swimming in it, it’s not that common.